-The other main attractions for young children are in Walkabout Waters.
+The other main attractions for young children are Walkabout Waters.
 For the smaller slides in the main pool area, children must be between 36 and 42 inches.
 For the larger slides in this area, children must be over 42 inches but not over 48 inches.
-Children under 48 inches (so all children allowed on these rides) will be required to wear a life vest, which are available at no cost in several places in the park.
+Children under 48 inches (so all children allowed on these rides) will be required to wear a life vest, which is available at no cost in several places in the park.

-Loggerhead Lane does not have a height restriction, but requires that anyone under 48 inches must wear a life vest.
-You must ride in an inner tube (provided at no cost) while on this lazy river type ride.
+Loggerhead Lane does not have a height restriction but requires that anyone under 48 inches must wear a life vest.
+You must ride in an inner tube (provided at no cost) while on this lazy river-type ride.

 Roa’s Rapids is similar to Loggerhead Lane in that it has few restrictions.
 The only one is that people under 51 inches must wear life vests.
 This makes sense because the currents are pretty strong and the water moves very fast.
 Those whose feet don’t touch the bottom could get swept up and knocked into other riders or the sides.
 The life vests will help them to be able to maneuver.